Poverty Is Not Your Fault - Releasing the Shame of "Not Having Enough"

 1. Let Go of Shame

 Poverty is not individual failure but a structural problem.
-The expansion of non-regular employment, wage stagnation, and inadequate social security - these are social factors that cannot be solved by individual effort alone.
+The expansion of non-regular employment, wage stagnation, and inadequate social security: these are social factors that cannot be solved by individual effort alone.
 Letting go of the self-blame of "it's my fault" is the first step to preserving your dignity.
+A concrete method: when self-blaming thoughts arise, try saying aloud, "This is a societal problem, not a problem with my character."

 2. Know the Available Systems